 From the very beginning of your pregnancy until your baby is born, the appearance of odorless or mild-smelling milky white discharge (Leukorrhea) is perfectly normal.
 So, you should pay attention to the timing.
-If you get this type of secretion and your period is late, consider taking a pregnancy test (or choose a homemade pregnancy test if you prefer them more), and go to see your doctor to confirm your pregnancy.
+If you get this type of secretion and your period is late, consider taking a pregnancy test (or choosing a homemade pregnancy test if you prefer them more), and go to see your doctor to confirm your pregnancy.
 This discharge may be an early sign of pregnancy.

 Women undergo a lot of changes during pregnancy including a regular intensifying in vaginal discharge.
 The reason for this phenomenon is increasing an amount of blood flowing through the vagina.
 Plus, your body produces more Estrogen!
 During this time, your vagina works overtime to create more discharge.
 It is the natural way for keeping your cervix healthy, moist and sealed.
 Be prepared that body heat can sometimes liquefy the discharge and that it will cause the more significant quantities of release than you are used to.